jasonjoh/java-tutorial/README.md

       String sort = "Start/DateTime DESC";
       // Only return the properties we care about String properties = "Organizer,Subject,Start,End";
-      // Return at most 10 messages
+      // Return at most 10 events
       Integer maxResults = 10;

       try {